 Cauliflower is one of the most underrated veggies ever.
 Each time I use it I find myself wondering why I don’t do more with it.

-It’s versatile in that it can be eaten in a cold cauliflower salad with capers, tossed with pasta and bacon, or just plain roasted with olive oil, salt, and pepper.
+It’s versatile in that it can be eaten in a cold cauliflower salad with capers, tossed with pasta and bacon, used for creamy cauliflower au gratin, or just plain roasted with olive oil, salt, and pepper.

 But this Italian-style cauliflower with seasoned breadcrumbs is especially good when I’m making roast chicken or with Sunday dinner meatballs and pasta.